TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-migrating-to-azure-my-issue-is-not-listed.md

             "id": "downtime",
             "order": 10,
             "controlType": "textbox",
+	    "visibility": "reason != feature",
             "displayLabel": "What is the max downtime allowed?", "infoBalloonText": "Enter the max downtime allowed for the migration", "required": false
+        },
+    {
+            "id": "feature",
+            "order": 11,
+            "controlType": "textbox",
+	    "visibility": "reason == feature",
+            "displayLabel": "What is the feature(s)?",
+            "infoBalloonText": "Enter the feature(s) that you need more information", "required": false
         },
     {